Erlemar/dswok/Papers/BERT. Pre-training of Deep Bidirectional Transformers forLanguage Understanding.md

 ![[Pasted image 20250328183623.png]]
 BERT is trained in two phases: pre-training and fine-tuning.
 During pre-training, BERT learns from large amounts of unlabeled text using language modeling tasks.
 In the fine-tuning phase, the model is initialized with these pre-trained parameters and then further trained on labeled data specific to a downstream task, such as question answering.

 A key characteristic of BERT is its unified architecture across various tasks.
-BERT is based on the Transformer encoder and uses bidirectional self-attention, which allows each token to attend to both its left and right context.
+BERT is based on the [[Transformer]] encoder and uses bidirectional [[Attention#Self-Attention|self-attention]], which allows each token to attend to both its left and right context.

 The authors create two model sizes: $BERT_{BASE}$ and $BERT_{LARGE}$. $BERT_{BASE}$ has 12 Transformer layers, a hidden size of 768, and 12 self-attention heads, totaling about 110 million parameters. $BERT_{LARGE}$ is a deeper and wider version with 24 layers, a hidden size of 1024, 16 attention heads, and approximately 340 million parameters. $BERT_{BASE}$ was designed to match the size of OpenAI's GPT for comparison purposes.